-Display shows Possible cause MPU> TRIP SETPOINT Speed exceeded the TRIP SETPOINT value.
-OVERSPEED TEST Speed exceeded the TRIP SETPOINT value during an overspeed test.
-MPU FAIL TIMEOUT After reset, speed did not reach the MPU FAIL SETPOINT within the MPU FAIL TIMEOUT time.
-MPU FAILED A sudden loss of speed occurred while running.
-NO MPU SIGNAL The contact input was open while speed was below the MPU FAIL SETPOINT.
-NO RESET The unit was not reset before re-starting the turbine after a rolldown.
-HARDWARE FAULT The unit has an internal hardware problem.
-INTERLOCK FAULT An internal cable is disconnected.
+Display Shows Cause MPU>TRIP SETPT Speed has exceeded the TRIP SETPOINT value OVERSPEED TEST Speed exceeded the TRIP SETPOINT value during an overspeed test REMOTE OVERSPD TEST Speed has exceeded the RMT TEST TRIP PT value during a remote overspeed test.
+MPU FAIL TIMEOUT After reset, speed did not reach the MPU FAIL SETPOINT within the MPU FAIL TIMEOUT time MPU FAILED A sudden loss of speed occurred while running NO MPU SIGNAL The contact input was open while speed was below the MPU FAIL SETPOINT NO RESET The unit was not reset before re-starting the turbine after a rolldown HARDWARE FAULT The unit has an internal hardware problem INTERLOCK FAULT An internal cable is disconnected

-Once a unit is tripped, it remains tripped until reset or until the power is cycled.
+Once one of the three units is tripped, it remains tripped until reset or until the power is cycled.